(one synonym : Chlenias umbraticaria Guenée, 1857)

 Later its body becomes yellow, with a partial dark line along the middle of the back, and has white spiracles with dark outlines, red true legs, and a dark head.

 Later still it becomes reddish-brown, with a partial dark line along the middle of the back, retaining the black and white spiracles.
 The caterpillar feeds on the foliage of :

-Unusually for Geometrids, the moth folds its wings tightly along its back when at rest, making a wedge shape that tapers to a point at the end of the abdomen.
-The hairs on the thorax make a crest that projects forward over the head.
+The resting pose is unusual for Geometrids.
+The hairs on the thorax make a double crest that it can project forward over the head, and the moth folds its wings tightly along its back, making a wedge shape that tapers to a point at the end of the abdomen.
 The wingspan is about 5 cms.

 The eggs are white with a dark dimple in the top, and are roughly spherical with a fine hexangonal embossed pattern.
 They are laid in a regular array.